 THE BARBARIANS: VISIGOTHS AND VANDALS 5TH TO 8TH CENTURY AD

 These groups from northern Europe ruled Andalucia for over 300 years.
-At the beginning of the fourth century AD, the expanding Mongolian population was pressurising the tribes on the Russian Steppes, and over the next century they in turn pushed the Vandals, the Visigoths and the Franks further to the boundary of the Roman Empire on the Rhine.
+At the beginning of the fourth century AD, the expanding Mongolian population was pressurising the tribes on the Russian Steppes, and over the next century they in turn pushed the Vandals, the Visigoths and the Franks mmfurtherto the boundary of the Roman Empire on the Rhine.

 Vandals: 335-435 AD

 In AD 409 the Roman frontier was breached and the Vandals crossed the Pyrenees into the Iberian peninsula.
-There, they received land from the Romans.
-Hispania.

-AD 417 The Visigoths, lead by King Athaulf invaded Iberia on the orders of the Roman Emperor Honorius, almost crushed the Silingi Vandals in Hispania Baetica (todays Andalucia) and then the Alans, killing the Alan king Attaces.
+AD 417 The Visigoths, lead by King Athaulf invaded Iberia on the orders of the Roman Emperor Honorius, almost crushed the Silingi Vandals in Hispania Baetica (todays Andalucia) and then the Alans, killing the Alan King Attaces.
 The remainder of the Alans and the remnants of the Silingi merged under the Vandal King Gunderic.

-AD 428 Gunderic, often regarded by historians as the most able barbarian leader of the period, captured Hispalis for a second time but died while laying siege to the city's church.
+AD 428 Gunderic, often regarded by historians as the most able barbarian leader of the period, captured Hispalis (todays Seville) for a second time but died while laying siege to the city's church.
 He was succeeded by his half-brother Genseric.

 AD 484 the Visigoths established Toledo as their capital in Hispania.
 It is often thought that by this period, the Romans had left Hispania.
 Indeed, their armies had gone but many Roman families had been in Hispania for generations and had survived the deprivations of the Vandal period and it was those people who ran the civil administration.
 Latin continued as the official language.
-Education and government became the responsibility of the church bishops who answered to the pope.
+Education and government became the responsibility of the church bishops who answered to the Pope.